linhbngo/linhbngo.github.io/_csc418-587/01-introduction.md

 ## 5. Introduction to CSS

 ### Introduction

 We will review the definitions of several terms before we move on to discuss about advanced CSS properties.
 Once you learn the fundamentals of CSS, you can begin to study the remaining CSS properties progressively.
 You may begin from the HTML Tutorials for learning CSS starting from the [Beginner](https://htmldog.com/guides/css/) to the [Intermediate](https://htmldog.com/guides/css/intermediate/) level.

-In summary, there are some terms related to CSS.
-They are briefly discussed:

-- Import a style sheet: (Try your own exercises).
-For the whole website using @import CSS directive; from within HTML using `<link>`; or embedded style settings using an attribute “style”.
-- Style Types: External Style Sheets; Internal Style Sheets; and Inline Styles.
-- nSelectors
-    - The Type Selector: types of HTML tags, e.g., p or h1, etc.
-    - The Decedent Selector: p b { color: red; } or ul li b { color: red;}
-    - The Child Selector: p > b {color: red; } (P. 421)
-    - Direct
-    - ‘#’ for an ID; “.” for a class: (P. 422, P. 423)
-    - Attribute Selector: P. 423-P.424
-    - The Universal Selector: *
-    - Selecting by Group
-- The CSS Cascade Precedence
-    - Style sheet creators
-    - Style sheet methods
-    - Style sheet selectors
-    - Specificity
-- Positioning Elements:
-    - Absolute Positioning
-    - Relative Positioning
-    - Fixed Positioning (Think: What is the difference between an absolute positioning and a fixed positioning?)
-- The Box Model and Layout – Refer to the Box Model at the [link](https://htmldog.com/guides/css/beginner/margins/).
-The properties of each element in a web page can be described with a padding, a border, and a margin.
-The margin is the interface with other elements; the padding is the interface surrounding the element; and the border is between a padding and a margin in the middle.

 ### Why is it called the Cascading Style Sheet (CSS)?